AndreTeixeira1998/overleafwiki/Load-balancing-ShareLaTeX-and-Haproxy.md

-## Haproxy
+## HAProxy

-This is an example haproxy config.
+This is an example HAProxy config.
 It routes the same project compiles to the same ShareLaTeX instance, this will improve compile performance due to the caching on disk.

 	global
 		log 127.0.0.1   local0